brandonlea/LFC-Fan-Page/README.md

 - I had to make a few changes from the wireframe since I made the design wide and forget to consider how it would look.
 - Color changes to make it better for contrast.
+- I've changed the flow of the website I was suppose to have trophies left to right row since it looks nice I think making it basic looks and feels better.

 [Back to the Top](#contents)